natos/TimeTrack.js/README.md

 TimeTrack
 =========

-Simple time tracker to test the speed of APIs responses.
+Simple time tracker to test the speed on JavaScript.

 Install
 -------

-	npm install timetrack -g
+	npm install -g timetrack

 Use
 ===